 Bromeliads, orchids, cacti, palms, and aroids fill the Greenhouse at Reynolda Gardens. photograph by Jay Sinclair

-The Greenhouse at Reynolda Gardens — Winston-Salem
+The Brown Family Conservatory at Reynolda Gardens — Winston-Salem

 The construction of this 1913 greenhouse was commissioned by Katharine Reynolds, the first mistress of Reynolda, and was the first completed structure on the Winston-Salem estate.
 Today, the original greenhouse still stands and is used as Reynolds intended: as a space to cultivate new plant varieties, both native and rare, and to maintain the same kinds of blooms that grew in the estate’s early gardens — an homage to Reynolda’s rich past and thriving present.